 How to Prepare for a Winter Storm:

-- Keep your car’s gas tank full, as this keeps fuel line from freezing.
+- Keep your car’s gas tank full, as this keeps the fuel line from freezing.

 - Install storm windows, or cover your windows with plastic because this helps keep cold air out.